mathewpareles/LLM-Research/README.md

 ## Quantum Computing Research

 In my undergrad at Cornell, I researched ways of using Quantum Computers to solve Partial Differential Equations including the Heat, Advection, and Burger's Equations.
-Here's one of my simulations of the Heat Equation - the code runs on an actual Quantum Computer.
+Here's one of my simulations of the Heat Equation.
+The code runs on IBM's Quantum Computer.

 <p align="center">
 <img src="/images/0.png" alt="4 fold band" width="400"/>